BlueVelocity/wolves-and-rabbits/README.md

 variables to capture the DOM elements to be used throughout the project.
 Objects containing the variables representing user options and data storage
 are then instantiated.
 These values will update dynamically as the user-agent
-manpulates data defining the simulation.
+manipulates data defining the simulation.
 The board is constructed to the
 predefined variables and control is then handed to the user-agent.

 When the sliders and buttons are manipulated, the board size updates as each
 value is updated.
-Three values can be manipulated: the quantity of trees,
+Three values can be manipulated: the quantity of "trees",
 the quantity of "wolves", and the quantity of "rabbits", the limits of each
 being defined as a ratio of board size, this is to prevent crashing and
 visual clutter.
 The program can only be run if there are both "wolf" and
-"rabbit" objects represented within the simulation.
-Randomizing the animals
+"rabbit" objects present within the simulation.
+Randomizing the "animals"
 will instantiate "wolf" or "rabbit" objects using the "Wolf" and "Rabbit"
 constructors respectively, inheriting functions and properties through
 prototypal inheritence from the "Animal" prototype.
 Upon running the